 Harold Bloom, who is considered one of the most renowned literary critics of our era, was born on July 11th, 1930 in New York City.
 Harold, the son of William Bloom who worked in a garment factory and Paula, a homemaker, was brought up in an Orthodox Jewish family where he learned Yiddish and Hebrew languages, showcasing his brilliance from an early age.
 When he was six years old, he acquired the ability to speak and understand the English language.
 His lifelong passion for reading, which began in childhood, inspired him to start with the poetic works of Hart Crane and William Blake to satisfy his thirst for creativity.

-Although Herald learned the basic principles of reading and writing at home, his formal education started at Bronx High School of Science.
-He received his bachelor’s degree in Classics in 1952 from Cornell and completed his Ph.D.
-From Yale in 1965.
+Although Harold was taught the fundamentals of reading and writing at home, he didn’t formally start his education until he went to Bronx High School of Science.
+In 1952, he received his bachelor’s degree in Classics from Cornell and went on to complete his Ph.D., from Yale in 1965.

 Some Important Facts about Him

 - He received many awards and honors including a gold medal, the Catalonia International Prize, and Mexico’s Alfonso Reyes International Prize.

 - He earned an honorary degree from the American Academy of Arts.

 - Harold Bloom served at Yale English Department from 1955 to 2019.

 - He earned MacArthur Fellowship in 1985.